DeSantis presidential countdown begins as Florida lawmakers put finishing touches on his contentious agenda | KRDO

 DeSantis has put off an announcement about his political future while lawmakers were at work, looking to rack up policy wins before jumping into the fray.
 The GOP-controlled legislature has largely delivered for him, handing DeSantis a potential platform for his White House run while reshaping Florida schools and society in immeasurable ways.

 Abortion in Florida will be banned after six weeks with limited exceptions.
-Permits and training won’t be required to carry a concealed gun in public.
+Permits and training won't be required to carry a concealed gun in public.
 A new law allows eight jurors to send someone to death row, the lowest threshold in the nation; another allows child rapists to be executed, in defiance of a US Supreme Court ruling.
-A bill headed to DeSantis’ desk prohibits undocumented individuals from becoming a lawyer in Florida.
+A bill headed to DeSantis' desk prohibits undocumented individuals from becoming a lawyer in Florida.
 Banks can be punished for declining to lend to someone on moral or political grounds.
 Voter registration groups could face steep fines if they run afoul of strict new rules for signing up people to vote.
 It will be harder for teachers unions to organize and keep members.
 Universities will have to shutter diversity programs.
-Transgender children won’t be able to get gender affirming treatment nor can transgender teachers use their preferred pronouns at school.
+Transgender children won't be able to get gender affirming treatment nor can transgender teachers use their preferred pronouns at school.
 It will be easier to flag books to be pulled off school shelves and tougher to sue insurance companies.
-Almost $50 million will be pumped into the takeover of a small liberal arts university to transform it into DeSantis’ vision for a conservative college.
-And next school year, anyone can send their child to a private school with a taxpayer-funded voucher.
+Almost $50 million will be pumped into the takeover of a small liberal arts university to transform it into DeSantis' vision for a conservative college.
+Next school year, anyone can send their child to a private school with a taxpayer-funded voucher.
+And on Thursday, the state Senate passed a bill that would allow an appointed board to review and void previous land agreements in the state -- a win for the governor in his feud with Disney.

 DeSantis has touted many of these legislative victories in speeches around the country in recent weeks as he promotes his new book and lays the groundwork for a campaign that will contrast his record of conservative accomplishments against other GOP rivals, namely former president Donald Trump.